tokens-studio/figma-plugin/developer-knowledgebase/creating-a-release.md

 To do that, change the VERSION constant of the `script/release.sh` script to match the version that you're publishing (eg 112).

-Once that is done and the plugin is published, you can run `bin script/release.sh`.
+Once that is done and the plugin is published, you can run `script/release.sh`.

 If that gives you an error, make sure that the file has the required permissions, e.g. `chmod …`